a3darekar/failover-master/README.md

 Download or clone this repository from github with the help of [this guide](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-Once completing the cloning of the repository, enter into the failover_worker directory and Create and activate a virtual Environment.
+Once completing the cloning of the repository, enter into the repository directory and Create and activate a virtual Environment.

 ### Step 4.
 Installing packages from repository requirements